Martin Branner

-Martin Michael Branner (December 28, 1888 – May 19, 1970), known to his friends as Mike Branner, was a cartoonist who created the popular comic strip Winnie Winkle.
+Martin Michael Branner (December 28, 1888 – May 19, 1970), known to his friends as Mike Branner, was a cartoonist who created the comic strip Winnie Winkle.

 Early life

 Branner was born in Manhattan, New York City on December 28, 1888.
 He was a twin and one of nine children of Bernard Brenner, a Jewish immigrant lacemaker.

 Career

 Vaudeville

 In 1905, Martin Branner was an assistant to two men who booked vaudeville acts.
 He was a dancer who met Edith Fabbrini (1892–1966) when he was 18 and she was 15.
 They married a few days after they met, and the couple then entered vaudeville as a dance team.
 Billed as Martin and Fabbrini, they spent 15 years performing in stock, musical comedy and vaudeville on the Keith Orpheum and Pantages circuits.
 In Manhattan, Martin and Fabbrini played the Palace Theater the second week it opened, and they often made return engagements.

 Some of Branner's earliest artwork was published during this period when he did advertising illustrations for Variety.
 Two shows a day sometimes increased to three and more shows daily, but bookings for the dance team became fewer during and following World War I.